-I possess a bachelor's degree in piano performances, two master's degrees in piano and chamber music performance from Germany, Austria, and the United States, as well as a certificate in pedagogy and adragogy.
-Furthermore, I am currently in the final phase of my doctoral degree in piano performance at the University of Maryland and have over 16 years of teaching experience working with students of all levels, aged 5–70+.
+I possess a bachelor's degree in piano performances, two master's degrees in piano and chamber music performance from Germany, Austria, and the United States, and a doctorate from the University of Maryland.
+I have over 16 years of teaching experience working with students of all ages and levels.

 I started building my private studio during my undergraduate years.